ironcev/awesome-roslyn/readme.md

 - [Inside the .NET Compiler Platform – Performance Considerations during Syntax Analysis (#SpeakRoslyn)](https://robinsedlaczek.com/2015/04/29/inside-the-net-compiler-platform-performance-considerations-during-syntax-analysis-speakroslyn/) - An in-depth look at Roslyn's performance with the focus on memory consumption.
 - [Persistence, Facades and Roslyn's Red-Green Trees](https://blogs.msdn.microsoft.com/ericlippert/2012/06/08/persistence-facades-and-roslyns-red-green-trees/) - An inspiring introduction on how Roslyn team implemented immutable, reusable trees with cheap parent references and many other goodies.
 Quote: "But on the Roslyn team we routinely do impossible things." :-)
 - [ReSharper and Roslyn: Q&A](https://blog.jetbrains.com/dotnet/2014/04/10/resharper-and-roslyn-qa/) - An excellent explanation why ReSharper will not use Roslyn.
 A good discussion on static code analysis and the limits of Roslyn.
+- [Roslyn performance (Matt Gertz)](https://blogs.msdn.microsoft.com/csharpfaq/2014/01/15/roslyn-performance-matt-gertz/) - An insight on how Roslyn team approaches the topic of evaluating and achieving performance.

 ## Contribute